vidursaigal/Obsidian-Notes/Literature Notes/Immunology Research/Janeway's Immunobiology 10th Edition/Chapter 1 - Images.md

 - **Hematoxylin** stains cell nuclei a dark blue or purple color, which allows for clear visualization of nuclei and nuclear detail.
 - **Eosin** stains the extracellular matrix and cytoplasm a pinkish color, highlighting the overall structure of tissues.
 ![[Pasted image 20241008222727.png]]
+-The interaction of antigens with antigen receptors induces lymphocytes to acquire effector and memory activity.
+-Antibodies and TCRs have constant and variables regions
+	-these have different functions
+-Antibodies and TCRs recognize antigens through different mechanisms -Antigen receptor genes are assembled through rearrangement of incomplete receptor gene fragments.
+-Lymphocytes activated by antigen give rise to clones of antigen-specific effector cells that mediate adaptive immunity.
+	-In the immune system, effector cells are the relatively short-lived activated cells that defend the body in an immune response.
+Effector B cells are called plasma cells and secrete antibodies, and activated T cells include cytotoxic T cells and helper T cells, which carry out cell-mediated responses.